Monster High: Video games

+Video games based on the franchise were released to accompany the audiovisual media.

+Monster High: Ghoul Spirit

-Video games based on the franchise were released to accompany the audiovisual media, the first of which was Monster High: Ghoul Spirit for the Nintendo DS and the Wii consoles on 25 October 2011, which includes a special "Ghoulify" feature for the Nintendo DSi.
+The first game released was Monster High: Ghoul Spirit, available for the Nintendo DS and the Wii consoles on 25 October 2011.
+This release featured a special "Ghoulify" function for the Nintendo DSi.
 The game revolves around the player being the new 'ghoul' in school and must work their way through activities and social situations to finally be crowned 'Scream Queen'.

+Monster High: Skultimate Roller Maze

-Another video game for Nintendo DS and Wii titled Monster High: Skultimate Roller Maze was released in November 2012.
+Another video game for Nintendo DS, Nintendo 3DS and Wii titled Monster High: Skultimate Roller Maze was released in November 2012.
+This game allowed players to experience the Monster High sport - Skultimate Roller Maze.
+Teams compete their way through a hazardous maze of obstacles.

+Monster High: 13 Wishes

 The third video game for the Wii, Wii U, Nintendo DS, and Nintendo 3DS named after Monster High: 13 Wishes was released in October 2013.
 In this game, players take on the role of Frankie Stein who must free her friends from a magical lantern by collecting thirteen shards of a magic mirror.

+Other games

-A couple of apps titled Ghoul Box and Sweet 1600 are available on iTunes for the iPad and iPhone devices.
+Mobile apps Ghoul Box and Sweet 1600 are available on iTunes for the iPad and iPhone devices.
 The Monster High website has also released a series of catacomb-themed web games: "trick or trance", "phantom roller" and "scary sweet memories".
-In November 2015, Monster High: New Ghoul in School was released for the Xbox 360, PC, PlayStation 3, Wii U, and Wii.
-The PC version was de-listed on Steam in 2017.
+In November 2015, Monster High: New Ghoul in School was released for the Xbox 360, PC, PlayStation 3, Wii, 3DS, and Wii U. The PC version was de-listed on Steam in 2017.

 Book series

+Monster High Book series

 Lisi Harrison, a Canadian author known for writing popular book series; The Clique and The Alphas, wrote some young adult novels based on the franchise using a different fictional universe than the web series and deal with the Regular-Attribute Dodgers (RADs) and their struggles with love, social life, school and not to be outed as monsters to humans.

 Mattel released Harrison's first Monster High novel on 26 September 2010.
 The book revolves around Frankie Stein and Melody Carver.
 The second book in the series, The Ghoul Next Door, was released at the end of March 2011 and features chapters on Cleo de Nile.

 The third book featuring Clawdeen Wolf is titled Where There's a Wolf, There's a Way and was released on 29 September 2011.
 The fourth novel titled Back And Deader Than Ever was released on May 1, 2012 and features Draculaura.
 Another Monster High book called Drop Dead Diary was released on January 19, 2011; it was written by a pseudonymous author Abaghoul Harris.